Ranjit-Singh786/cryptotracker/frontend/README.md

 - It calls [`fetchAndStoreCryptoData`](../backend/services/cryptoService.js) from [backend/services/cryptoService.js](../backend/services/cryptoService.js).
 - This function fetches the latest top 10 cryptocurrencies from the CoinGecko API.
 - It updates the current prices in the [`CryptoCurrent`](../backend/models/CryptoCurrent.js) collection and appends historical price data to [`CryptoHistory`](../backend/models/CryptoHistory.js).
-- This keeps your database up-to-date and allows the frontend to display both current and
+- This keeps your database up-to-date and allows the frontend to display both current and historical data.